CIBC-Internal/python/Doc/library/tracemalloc.rst

    .. method:: filter_traces(filters)

-      Create a new :class:`Snapshot` instance with a filtered :attr:`traces` sequence, *filters* is a list of :class:`Filter` instances.
+      Create a new :class:`Snapshot` instance with a filtered :attr:`traces` sequence, *filters* is a list of :class:`DomainFilter` and :class:`Filter` instances.
 If *filters* is an empty list, return a new :class:`Snapshot` instance with a copy of the traces.

       All inclusive filters are applied at once, a trace is ignored if no inclusive filters match it.
-A trace is ignored if at least one exclusive filter matchs it.
+A trace is ignored if at least one exclusive filter matches it.

+      .. versionchanged:: 3.6
+         :class:`DomainFilter` instances are now also accepted in *filters*.

    .. classmethod:: load(filename)